 - No entry for unauthorised or untrained persons.
 Keep children away from the storeroom.
 The store should be locked.

 - Check the atmosphere with an appropriate device before entry into the pellet store

 - No smoking, fires or naked flames.

 - The room should be adequately ventilated before entering.
-Keep the door open whilst inside.
+Keep the door fully open whilst inside.

-- There is a danger of injury from movable parts.
+- There is a danger of injury from moving parts.